Accio3014/picoCTF2022/picoCTF2022_writeup.md

 picoCTF 2022 Writeup
 ----------------------------
 This is the writeup of picoCTF 2022.
+(I'm a member of assem. https://github.com/assem2203)

 ______________